 Deductible.
 You may have to pay a set amount before Medicare starts paying for your care.
-The Part A deductible in 2022 is $1,556 per benefit period — not annually — and the Part B deductible is $233 for the year.
+The Part A deductible in 2024 is $1,632 per benefit period — not annually — and the Part B deductible is $240 for the year.
 A benefit period for Part A begins the day you’re admitted as an inpatient to a hospital or skilled nursing facility and extends until you haven’t received inpatient care in either facility for 60 days.
-So you can end up with multiple Part A benefit periods in a year, and each triggers another deductible.
+This means you can end up with multiple Part A benefit periods in a year, and each triggers another deductible.
 Many Part D plans also have deductibles.

 Copayment.
 This is a fixed amount you must pay every time you receive a medical service.
-For example, if you have original Medicare without supplemental coverage, you may have to pay $389 a day if you’re in the hospital for 61 to 90 days during each benefit period.
+For example, if you have original Medicare without supplemental coverage, you may have to pay $408 a day if you’re in the hospital for 61 to 90 days during each benefit period in 2024.
 Part D plans have copays based on the type of drug you need.

 Coinsurance.
 You may have to pay a percentage of the cost of a medical visit or service.
 If you have original Medicare, you generally have to pay 20 percent of the doctor and outpatient charges covered under Part B. Some of the most expensive drugs in Part D plans also may require you to pay a percentage of the cost.